What are puberty blockers and how are they used in trans care?

 For young people who identify as trans, puberty blockers can be used to "buy time" so they can reflect on their options and can ease the stress of gender dysphoria, according to the World Professional Association for Transgender Health, a global body of doctors specialised in trans people.

-A 2020 report found suicidal thoughts were less common in trans adults who had undergone puberty-suppressing treatments in their teen years.
+A 2020 report by a team of doctors working in Boston in the United States found suicidal thoughts were less common in trans adults who had undergone puberty-suppressing treatments in their teen years.

 The use of puberty blockers in adolescence can also prevent the need for future gender-affirming surgery, for example for trans men who can avoid mastectomies, or for trans women, Adam's apple reductions.

-A 2024 study by the American Physiology Society showed the effects of puberty blockers can be reversed if medication is stopped, but said more research was needed into their long-term effects.
+A 2024 study by the American Physiology Society showed the effects of puberty blockers could be reversed if medication was stopped, but said more research was needed into their long-term effects.

 Research from 2022 in the Journal of the Endocrine Society, which looked at several dozen children taking puberty blockers for less than two months, concluded that "later pubertal onset" as a result of puberty blockers "leads to lower adult bone mineral content".